IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/treemap-chart.md

 ## {Platform} Treemap Percent based highlighting

 `HighlightedItemsSource`: Specifies the datasource to read highlighted values from.
-If null then highlighted values are read from the ItemsSource property.
+If null, then highlighted values are read from the ItemsSource property.
 `HighlightedValueMemberPath`: Specifies the name of the property in the datasource where the highlighted values are read.
 `HighlightedValueOpacity`: Controls the opacity of the normal value behind the highlighted value.
 `HighlightedValuesDisplayMode`: Enables or disables highlighted values.
  - Auto: The treemap decides what mode to use.
  - Overlay: The treemap displays highlighted values over top the normal value with a slight opacity applied to the normal value.
  - Hidden: The treemap does not show highlighted values.

+`sample="/charts/tree-map/highlighting-percent-based", height="600", alt="{Platform} Treemap Percent based Highlighting"`

 <div class="divider--half"></div>